Do It Yourself!!: Manga

-A manga adaptation illustrated by Koyubita Beru began serialization in Square Enix's online manga magazine Manga UP! on October 5, 2022.
+A manga adaptation illustrated by Koyubita Beru was serialized in Square Enix's online manga magazine Manga Up! from October 5, 2022, to July 11, 2023.
 The first tankōbon volume was released on November 7, 2022.

+In August 2023, Square Enix began publishing the manga in English on their Manga Up!
+Global service.

 Anime

 The original anime television series by Pine Jam was announced on March 25, 2021.
-The series is directed by Kazuhiro Yoneda, written by Kazuyuki Fudeyasu, features character designs by Yūsuke Matsuo and music composed by Ryōhei Sataka.
+The series is directed by Kazuhiro Yoneda, written by Kazuyuki Fudeyasu, features character designs by Yūsuke Matsuo, and music composed by Ryōhei Sataka.
 It aired from October 6 to December 22, 2022, on TV Tokyo, AT-X, BS11, and NST.
-The opening theme song is "Dokidoki Idea o Yoroshiku!" (どきどきアイデアをよろしく！) by Konomi Inagaki, Kana Ichinose, Ayane Sakura, Azumi Waki, Karin Takahashi, and Nichika Ōmori, while the ending theme song is "Tsuzuku Hanashi" (続く話) by Inagaki and Ichinose.
-Crunchyroll has licensed the series outside of Asia.
+The opening theme is "Dokidoki Idea o Yoroshiku!" (どきどきアイデアをよろしく！) by Konomi Inagaki, Kana Ichinose, Ayane Sakura, Azumi Waki, Karin Takahashi, and Nichika Ōmori, while the ending theme is "Tsuzuku Hanashi" (続く話) by Inagaki and Ichinose.
+Crunchyroll streamed the series.

+Live-action

+A live-action series adaptation was announced on April 11, 2023.
+It was later confirmed to be a television series directed by Mamoru Yoshino, with Masatoshi Nakamura writing the series' scripts.
+Hinatazaka46 member Hinano Kamimura was cast as Serufu Yua and =Love member Iori Noguchi as Miku Suride.
+It aired from July 5 to August 30, 2023, on MBS' Dramaism programming block.
+The opening theme is "Kanazuchi" (カナヅチ) by Hockrockb, while the ending theme is "Attitude" by Kohana Lam.

 Reception

+Anime Feminist gave a positive review of the first anime episode: "[...]
+Do It Yourself!! has goofy girls, a charming visual style, and a chill vibe—all ingredients for a tasty slice-of-life experience."